strefethen/factual-python-driver/README.md

 If you need additional support, please visit http://support.factual.com

 ### Warning
-The driver also contains support for Contribute and Flag requests which are not yet available through the Factual public API.
+The driver also contains support for Submit and Flag requests which are not yet available through the Factual public API.
 These API features will be enabled in the near future.

 # Overview